 - Supervised Practice Application and Placement Rates

-- Over a five-year period, 50% of program graduates will apply for admission to a supervised practice program within 12 months of graduation.
+- 50% of program graduates apply for admission to a supervised practice program prior to or within twelve months of graduation.

-- Over a five-year period, 60% of program graduates are admitted to a supervised practice program within 12 months of graduation.
+- 60% of program graduates are admitted to a supervised practice program within 12 months of graduation.

 - Examination Pass Rates

-- Over a three-year period, the program pass rate on the CDR credentialing exam for dietitian nutritionists is at least 80%, within one year following their first attempt.
+- The program pass rate on the CDR credentialing exam for dietitian nutritionists is at least 80%, within one year following their first attempt.

 - Program Graduate Preparation

-- Over a five-year period, the mean rating of "knowledge base" that internship directors will give program graduates will meet or exceed "good" on surveys.
+- The mean rating of “knowledge base” that internship directors will give program graduates will meet or exceed “good” on surveys.

-- Over a five-year period, 75% of program graduates who respond to a survey will indicate agree or agree strongly regarding how well the curriculum prepared them for supervised practice, nutrition and dietetics technician registered (NDTR), or graduate education.
+- 75% of program graduates who respond to a survey will indicate agree or agree strongly regarding how well the curriculum prepared them for supervised practice, nutrition and dietetics technician registered (NDTR) or graduate education.

 Program Goal 2